lucperkins/opa/docs/content/docs/how-do-i-write-policies.md

+---
-# How Do I Write Policies?
+title: How Do I Write Policies?
+weight: 2
+---

 OPA is purpose built for reasoning about information represented in structured documents.
 The data that your service and its users publish can be inspected and